 menu

-9 Best Hikes in Colorado National Monument- Ranked By Difficulty
+9 Best Hikes in Colorado National Monument (According to a Local)

 Sunset overlooking Colorado National Monument in Grand Junction, Colorado.

 Located in Grand Junction, Colorado, Colorado National Monument is a can’t miss destination for anyone who loves hiking in the desert.
-Because Colorado National Monument is located on the western edge of the Colorado Plateau, visitors often compare the terrain to other popular desert destinations like Moab, Zion, and Sedona.
 This post covers the best hikes in Colorado National Monument, which is home to dozens of miles of hiking trails ranging from short jaunts to challenging 12+ mile treks.

 I live in Grand Junction, not far from a few trailheads, so I’m fortunate to have Colorado National Monument basically in my backyard.
 It’s my go-to location when I want to get outdoors for a quick hike.
 I’ve hiked every developed trail in the Monument (some many times), so I feel confident in qualifying these as the best hikes in Colorado National Monument!